 Drawing on literary excerpts from the book Black Quantum Futurism: Theory and Practice, “1968 < 2018 > 2068” is a meditation on cyclical and linear time theory, memory and trauma.
-The film is showing until October 27th at Florida Atlantic University’s Schmidt Center Gallery as part of the 2018 South Florida Cultural Consortium Visual & Media Artists Fellowship Exhibition, and in 2019 at MoMA PS1 for the inaugural Black Women’s Film Conference with New Negress Film Society.
+The film showed at Florida Atlantic University’s Schmidt Center Gallery as part of the 2018 South Florida Cultural Consortium Visual & Media Artists Fellowship Exhibition, and in 2019 at MoMA PS1 for the inaugural Black Women’s Film Conference with New Negress Film Society.

 A young man deals with his dysfunctional home life and comes of age in Miami during the "War on Drugs" era.
 The story of his struggle to find himself is told across three defining chapters in his life as he experiences the ecstasy, pain, and beauty of falling in love while grappling with his own sexuality.

 With interests in the mysterious subjects of magick, mythology, Native traditions and the occult, performance artist and dancer Ana Mendez walks the observer through her isolated home-studio space in Miami.
 What starts in a bright grotto of bones, relics and photographs morphs into the night, where an other-worldly realm reaches in on this otherwise straight-forward interview.

 Papa Machete is a glimpse into the life of Alfred Avril, a poor farmer who lived in the hills of Jacmel, Haiti.
 He also happened to be a master of the mysterious martial art of Haitian machete fencing, known as tire machèt.
 The short film world-premiered at the 2014 Toronto International Film Festival and had its U.S. premiere at Sundance Film Festival.
 Papa Machete was produced by Third Horizon and Borscht Corp.